deluxateer/delux-toolkit-express/README.md

 ## Issues
 * find ways to additional style-guide rules into scss-linter
-* there isn't a way to cleanly write the output of pug-lint to a file
 * simplify the carousel component's architecture
   * too much of the carousel's inner-workings markup has to be exposed when calling the Pug mixin
 * find a way to process inline script tags with the same treatment as the processJs task (ie transpile and minify).